rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Service-Core.md

 MyService myService = new MyService();
 // do your initial configuration of the service here
 ```
-After that, you can register a service by calling the following:
+After that, you can register a service by calling [`RegisterService`](xref:i5.Toolkit.Core.ServiceCore.ServiceManager.RegisterService*):
 ```
 ServiceManager.RegisterService(myService)
 ```